tobytwigger/laravel-job-status/README.md

 Laravel Job Status provides a simple way to track your jobs and show the progress to your users.

-- Show your users the ongoing progress of your job without refreshing the page.
+- Show your users up-to-date progress of your job without refreshing the page.
-- Let users cancel running jobs
+- Let users cancel running jobs.
-- Customisable Vue component for displaying your own jobs
+- Customisable Vue component for displaying your own progress components.

 ## Docs